centreon/centreon-archived/doc/en/release_notes/centreon-2.6.0.rst

 Compatibility with PHP 5.4.x
 ============================

 Centreon is now compatible with PHP in version 5.4.x.
-So, you do not need to downgrade to PHP 5.3.x version when you install it on Debian 6.
+So, you do not need to downgrade to PHP 5.3.x version when you install it on Debian 6, Ubuntu 13.04, Redhat 7 and CentOS 7.

 Centreon proprietary module (Centreon BAM, Centreon BI, Centreon MAP, Centreon KB) is not compatible as yet with this PHP version.